-“Yakiniku (焼肉)” is one of the most popular dishes in Japan, together with ramen, and the barbecue restaurants are scattered throughout the city because of the popularity of the dish.
+“Yakiniku (焼肉)” is one of the most popular dishes in Japan, together with ramen, and the barbecue restaurants are scattered throughout the city because of the popularity.

 In fact, while it is said that there are more than 25,000 ramen shops around the country, according to the official website of the Statistics Bureau of Japan, the number of Yakiniku restaurants is as many as about 20,000.

-Although Yakiniku is widely enjoyed in Japan as shown in the data, it is not well-known compared to ramen and seems to be sometimes confused with “Teriyaki (照り焼き)” by overseas people.
+Although Yakiniku is widely enjoyed in Japan, as shown in that data, it is not well-known overseas compared to ramen and seems to be sometimes confused with “Teriyaki (照り焼き)”.

 The Difference between Yakiniku and Teriyaki

-Therefore, for those who want to find out how Yakiniku is different from Teriyaki, today I will explain it.
+Therefore, for those who want to find out how Yakiniku differs from Teriyaki, here I will explain the difference.

-As “Yakiniku (焼肉)” translates to “grilled meat”, it is a dish where fresh raw meat, such as various portions of sliced beef and pork, is grilled on a gridiron or griddle, dipped in a “Tare (タレ)” sauce made from soy sauce typically mixed with sugar, mirin, sake, ground sesame seeds, grated garlic, and sesame oil, and eaten.
+The cooked meat is then dipped in a “Tare (タレ)” sauce made from soy sauce typically mixed with sugar, mirin, sake, ground sesame seeds, grated garlic, and sesame oil, and eaten.